nrwl/nx/docs/shared/tutorials/gradle.md

 computation caching to reuse the results of tasks.
 We will explore how Nx adds to the task running Gradle provides.

 Before we start running tasks, let's explore the tasks available for the `application` project.
-The `@nx/gradle` plugin that we've added, also reflects Gradle's tasks to Nx, allowing it to run any of the Gradle tasks.
+The `@nx/gradle` plugin that we've installed allows Nx to run any of the Gradle tasks defined for that project.
 You can do this either through [Nx Console](/getting-started/editor-setup) or from the terminal:

 ```shell {% path="~/gradle-tutorial" %}
 ./nx show project application --web